Oral History Primer

 Basic Interviewing Techniques

 3. Learn to listen very carefully.
 You want the person to develop in as much detail as possible the area of inquiry.
 Convey your interest by establishing eye contact when appropriate.
 Don't appear to know everything but do be very well-informed.
-Indicate that you have read seriously and informed yourself about the subject but that the interviewee obviously has specialized, first-hand information which you value.
+Indicate that you have read seriously and informed yourself about the subject but that the narrator obviously has specialized, first-hand information which you value.
+Don't be afraid of silence.
+Sometimes the narrator needs a few moments to think and collect their thoughts.

 Ethical and Legal Considerations

-Another important consideration before the actual interview, is obtaining permission to use the information in the interview.
-By means of a simple release form, the interviewer insures both the integrity and continuity of an oral history project and safeguards each interviewee's rights.
-Where a transcript is available, it is usual practice for the interviewee to read through the entire manuscript and indicate whether any portions need to be sealed (kept confidential) for a stated length of time.
-When an indexed tape-recording will be made available to students, library patrons, or scholars, it is best to have the interviewee sign a release form at the conclusion of the interview session(s).
-In this latter situation--where a written manuscript is not available for perusal--it is the responsibility of the interviewer to pay heed to possible libelous statements or difficult statements and bring them to the narrator's attention; portions of the interview tape can be erased if libelous, or the entire tape sealed if information is sensitive.
+Another important consideration before the actual interview, is obtaining permission to publish the interview.
+By means of a release form, the interviewer insures both the integrity and continuity of an oral history project and safeguards each narrator's rights.
+Where a transcript is available, it is usual practice for the narrator to read through the entire manuscript and indicate whether any portions need to be sealed (kept confidential) for a stated length of time.
+When an indexed recording will be made available to students, library patrons, or scholars, or put on the Internet, it is best to have the narrator sign a release form at the conclusion of the interview session(s).
+In this latter situation--where a written manuscript is not available for perusal--it is the responsibility of the interviewer to pay heed to possible libelous statements or difficult statements and bring them to the narrator's attention; portions of the interview recording and the transcript can be erased or deleted if libelous, or the entire tape sealed if information is sensitive.

 Most interviews do not contain sensitive personal information and in most cases the signing of a release form is a simple task.
-A sample text for a release form should include the following explicit directions:
+See John A. Neuenschwander's Oral History and the Law for model release agreements and much more in-depth information on the legal and ethical issues affecting oral history.

-Listing of subjects covered in taped memoir (can be index listing) It is common practice to give the interviewee a copy of his/her tape memoir or a copy of the typeset manuscript as a gesture in exchange for their significant investment of time and work in the oral history collaboration.
-Memorabilia Inquire about diaries, letters, photographs or other historical materials which the interviewee might wish to share with you.
-One must exercise discrimination in collecting such materials, but often photographs can be copied, or if the materials have real value for archives or institutional collections, one can go to librarians for advice on acquiring them.
+It is common practice to give the narrator a copy of his/her recording or a copy of the transcript as a gesture in exchange for their significant investment of time and work in the oral history collaboration.
+Inquire about diaries, letters, photographs or other historical materials which the narrator might wish to share with you and/or donate to your archive.
+One must exercise discrimination in collecting such materials, but often photographs can be scanned, or if the materials have real value for archives or institutional collections, one can go to librarians for advice on acquiring them.
 Often they can considerably illuminate an oral history memoir.

 Post-Interview Activities

-Due to the costly and time-consuming process of verbatim transcription of tapes, in which one hour of tape-recorded interview equals approximately 50 pages of typescript, and 8-12 hours of labor, most volunteer projects have chosen to provide detailed indexes for each tape.
-A topical index for each tape, and an ongoing general index for a collection of taped memoirs, is an acceptable alternative for making oral history collections usable for researchers.
-By using the digital counter found on most tape recorders the indexer can indicate with approximate accuracy the location on the tape of a certain portion of discussion on each topic covered in the interview. so, if an interviewee discusses her childhood, career as a photographer, family history, service in World War II, and work for the U.S. government, each period and topic in the session can be noted and retrieved easily with such an indexing system.
+Due to the costly and time-consuming process of verbatim transcription of recording, in which one hour of recorded interview equals approximately fifty pages of transcript, and four to six hours of labor, some volunteer projects have chosen to provide detailed indexes for each recording.
+A topical index for each recording, and an ongoing general index for a collection of recorded oral histories, is an acceptable alternative for making oral history collections usable for researchers.
+By using the digital counter found on transcription software the indexer can time stamp with accuracy the location on the recording of a certain portion of discussion on each topic covered in the interview.
+So, if a narrator discusses her childhood, career as a photographer, family history, service in World War II, and work for the U.S. government, each period and topic in the session can be noted and retrieved easily with such an indexing system.

-A procedure should be established for placing oral history memoirs in local public libraries or some other permanent place where they will be safe, retrievable for use by students and researchers, and correctly stored, (temperature control, etc.) minimizing tape deterioration.
+A procedure should be established for placing oral histories in local public libraries or some other permanent place where they will be safe, retrievable for use by students and researchers, and correctly stored, (temperature control, etc.) minimizing deterioration of the recording, digital preservation, etc.

-Much thinking needs to go into the establishment of an archival solution to the increasing number of oral history memoirs produced in this county.
-Not only are oral history memoirs useful for scholarly researchers, but they also serve as a unique local resource for educational purposes in our public schools; the study of important 20th century developments and events--the Great Depression, World War II, the environmental movement, the women's movement etc. --can be illuminated by the use of oral history documents which ground these large scale events in the historical reality at a local level.
+Not only are oral histories useful for scholarly researchers, but they also serve as a unique local resource for educational purposes in our public schools; the study of important developments and events--the Great Depression, World War II, the environmental movement, the women's movement etc. --can be illuminated by the use of oral histories which ground these large scale events in the historical reality at a local level.
 Textbook history is too often a pre-digested, synthetic version of the past, devoid of humanity and flesh-and-blood reality.
-Students in this community could be significantly enriched if they had a high-quality collection of oral history memoirs from which to learn about both local history and the influence of national trends on their community.
+Students of history could be significantly enriched if they had a high-quality collection of oral histories from which to learn about both local history and the influence of national trends on their community.